 - Play-off games may be single elimination or two-out-of-three from bi-district to state.
-If neither method is mutually agreeable, a coin flip shall determine play-off format. - If a schools play a two-out-of-three elimination series, the first (and only the first) game may be played prior to Friday.
-Please refer to the C&CR, Section 1220 (h) for rules regarding two-out-of-three game series. - Schools playing a two-out-of-three series should set parameters for the series prior to the first game.
-The parameters should include, but not limited to the following areas: how the schools will handle weather problems and delays, how far schools will travel to find an available field, giving up home field advantage and securing officials must be discussed before one team gains a position of advantage after the first game is completed and the weather is a factor. - A two-out-of-three series that does not get a complete game in by the end of the day Friday automatically reverts to a one game series. - If one game is played and a second game cannot be played on Saturday because of weather, then the winner of the game advances to the next round. - If two games are played (and split) and the third game cannot be played on Saturday because of weather conditions, then the third and deciding game should be played on Monday of the next week.
+If neither method is mutually agreeable, a coin flip shall determine play-off format.
+EXCEPTION: In the first round of the playoffs only, the district champion will have the choice of a single game or two-out-of three series. - If schools play a two-out-of-three elimination series, the first and second games may be played prior to Friday.
+Game three shall not be played until Friday.
+Please refer to the C&CR, Section 1220 (g) for rules regarding two-out-of-three game series. - Schools playing a two-out-of-three series should set parameters for the series prior to the first game.
+The parameters should include, but not limited to the following areas: how the schools will handle weather problems and delays, how far schools will travel to find an available field, giving up home field advantage and securing officials must be discussed before one team gains a position of advantage after the first game is completed and the weather is a factor. - A two-out-of-three series that does not get a complete game in by the end of the day Friday automatically reverts to a one game series. - If one game is played and a second game cannot be played on Saturday because of weather, then the winner of the game advances to the next round. - If two games are played (and split) and the third game cannot be played on Saturday because of weather conditions, then the third and deciding game may be played on Monday of the next week.